 Product development team roles

 As already understood, the product development team unites multiple teams and specialists to achieve the most effective result.
-Most often, Agile project management methods are used, which provide for a clear division of product development team roles and responsibilities.
+Agile project management methods are often used, providing a clear division of product development team roles and responsibilities.

 Product Owner

-In product development teams, the product owner has almost a key role, although he does not directly participate in the development of the product.
-He turns to the product team with a problem, and the specialists look for the newest solution and think up a plan for its implementation.
+In product development teams, the product owner has almost a key role, although he does not directly participate in the development process.
+He turns to the innovation team with a problem, and the specialists look for the newest solution and devise a plan for its implementation.

-Providing the team with market research data, user research, information about competitors and basic capabilities are among the primary duties of the product owner.
-It can guide plans, presented in the form of user stories with acceptance criteria, which determine the market fit solution.
+Providing the team with market research data, user research, information about competitors, and basic capabilities are among the primary duties of the product owner.
+It can guide plans, presented as user stories with acceptance criteria, determining the solution's market fit.

 Program Manager

-Product development teams may need a program manager to work on a complex and multi-component project.
+Product development teams may need a program manager to work on a complex, multi-component project.
 You can confuse him with a project manager because their duties are somewhat similar.

 The program manager monitors the status of all components of a large project – ensuring that they all meet the requirements, are completed on time, and complement each other, allowing you to quickly and effectively achieve business objectives.